-Dental crowns are one of the most versatile dentistry solutions.
-Crowns are used to address a wide range of common cosmetic and restorative dental concerns.
+Dental crowns are one of the most versatile restorative dental solutions.
+Crowns are used to address a wide range of common restorative and cosmetic dental concerns.

 To give patients a natural looking and long lasting solution to their needs, today’s dental crowns are typically made using a tooth-colored material.
 Tooth-colored crowns come in a wide range of natural-looking shades, allowing patients to choose a shade that blends seamlessly with their existing teeth.